Angle Converter

 Common conversions and sanity checks

-A few anchor values are worth memorizing because they help you catch unit mix-ups quickly.
-If your result is far from these reference points, you may have selected the wrong input unit.
+A few anchor values are worth memorizing because they expose a wrong unit selection quickly.
+If your output is nowhere near these reference points, the most common reason is that the input unit was chosen incorrectly before conversion.

 • 90° = π/2 rad = 100 grad = 5400′ = 324000″